Search the Community

 Showing results for tags 'antennas'.

 Early WIP Hi Kerbonauts around the world In my space program career I'm at a point where I'd like to send unmaned probes to distant planet, before doing so I need a relay constellation in Sun orbit.
 Far from the end of the tech tree, no big antennas are available.
 No problem, they can be combine Going to take a look at the formula on the wiki... mmh...
 There is a little more here than addition...
 Where is my TI-89 ? ...
 Haven't seen it in years...
 Well, how hard can it be to do the math in a KSP plugin ?
-Here is what it does, for now : Number of antennas : Show you the number of antennas on the craft.
-Either "Direct" (all antennas) or "Relay" (only antennas with relay capability).
-The number between parenthesis show you the number of stackable antennas.
-Pick another target : Let you choose which level of DSN you want to use for the calculation Max range from the target : maximum distance between your vessel and the DSN (in meters) Max power : maximum antenna power of your vessel.
-Planets Range (window) : Show you what signal strength to expect for each planet, at their max and min distance from Kerbin.
-Hover the percentage will display what was the distance used for calculation. (should work with planet pack too) Everything you see on the screenshot that are not mentioned in the list above are just placeholder for the time.
-So this is what I like to implement/change or need input about : I'm new to this communication thingy, I'd really like input from experienced player of the CommNet system on what value should also be displayed For now the target list only has DSN, I'd also like to have all the vessel with relay capacity there.
-Those already in flight and those under construction.
-I've tried to access "HighLogic.CurrentGame.flightState.protovessels" but it doesn't seem to exist when in the editor or the space center.
-And I have no idea on how to get those that only exist as .craft files.
-Any input on this will be really appreciated.
-Having the maximum range with a signal strength of 100% seems useful but I haven't got the formula right yet.
-Here is what I've started with.
-Better UI.
-The one I use now is ugly to say the best.
-I may give a try to the "new" UI system, I've some idea for useless pretty way of displaying the max range and level of signal strength.
-But if someone with skill to draw good, intuitive UI want to give it a try I'll welcome the help.
-Applauncher Icon : as ugly as the window.
-The one I use is from flaticon.com by Freepik Code optimization : for now the code is... like the window and the applauncher icon...
-It will probably stay that way until I know which info is valuable for building satellites/probes, hence the first bullet point.
-The idea for an in-game calculator is from this thread by @Tyko Thanks to @Poodmund for his google docs's calculator.
+Here is what it does, for now : Status : Tell you which antenna is used for the calculation, it will always be the most powerful antenna or a set of combine antenna (in which case it will tell you how many of your antennas are combine) Pick another target : Let you choose which level of DSN you want to use for the calculation Max range from the target : maximum distance between your vessel and the DSN (in meters) Max power : maximum antenna power of your vessel.
+Planets Range (window) : Show you what signal strength to expect for each planet (and home-planet 's moon), at their max and min distance from Kerbin.
+Hover the name of the planet/moon will display what is the min and max distance. (should work with planet pack too) Custom Range : in the "Signal Strength / distance" window, enter any distance it will show what signal strength to expect.
+Direct / Relay : all value displayed in Antenna Helper are either for direct antenna (all antennas) or only for antenna with relay capability, switch to one or the other at the top of the main window.
+Road-map : (not in a particular order, subject to change) In-flight display Distance / Signal Strength (yes it is different than Signal Strength / Distance) show the "usable" range of the antenna, what is the max distance with a given Signal Strength A window showing stats of all the antenna on the craft, which are combinable, which have relay capability, which are useless, etc...
+A new / better UI, probably using the new UI system instead of ONGui Compatibility with Remote Tech Add in-flight relay to the list of possible target Show stats of the connection through relay The idea for an in-game calculator is from this thread by @Tyko Thanks to @Poodmund for his google docs's calculator.
 I hope he will share his thought about this project.
 And a big thanks to the anonym who wrote the KSP wiki, specially the CommNet section.
 If you feel adventurous you can download it from Github.
 Source are on Github.
 License is MIT.
-Please share your thought, suggestion, 2 (or more) cents, etc...
+Please share your thought, suggestion, bug(s) report, 2 (or more) cents, etc...
 And remember that's an early WIP

 PocketBrotector posted a question in Gameplay Questions and TutorialsInternal antennas aren't combinable and can't be used for transmitting science (or relaying signals) - their only purpose is to provide short-range control to unmanned craft.
 It makes sense that probe cores would include an internal antenna, but why command pods?
 If you have a command pod with a kerbal inside, then the kerbal provides control and the pod's antenna provides no benefit.
 If you have a command pod without a kerbal inside, then you're not going to have control even though you have an internal antenna - unless you have a probe core as well, in which case you can just use the probe core's internal antenna.
 Either way, the pod's antenna still provides no benefit.
 So why include the antenna module in command pods at all?
 Is there any circumstance in which it would have any meaningful functionality?